teokem/guides/setup-macos.md

    Security & Privacy --> FileVault.

 6. You may want to disable Apple's file version control which tend to take up space.
-   Go to System Preferences --> General and tick (☑) "Ask to keep changes when closing documents"
+   Go to System Preferences --> General and tick (☑) _Ask to keep changes when closing documents_.

 ## Microsoft Office Apps